camerondurham/btw/readme.md

 # arch desktop setup

+> guaranteed far too ugly and vanilla to ever be posted on r/unixporn

 This repo is very much based on/inspired by: https://github.com/octetz/linux-desktop.
 I chose not to fork since I don't want `st` or `dwm` setup but very much indebted to